NethermindEth/Forta-Agents/GMX-Bots/gmx7-detect-profitable-trades/README.md

 ## Description

-This bot detects accounts using GMX that have an unusual amount of profitable trades.
+This bot detects accounts using GMX that have an unusual amount of profitable swaps.
 By default this is 90% but it can be changed.

 ## Supported Chains

 - Arbitrum